-In more detail, the TCSPC FLIM technique is based on scanning the sample by a high-repetition rate pulsed laser beam and detecting single photons of the fluorescence signal returned from the sample.
+TCSPC FLIM is based on bh’s multi-dimensional TCSPC technique.
+The sample is scanned by a high-repetition rate pulsed laser beam, and single photons of the fluorescence signal returned from the sample are detected.
 Each photon is characterized by its time in the laser pulse period and the coordinates of the laser spot in the scanning area in the moment of its detection.
 The recording process builds up a photon distribution over these parameters.
-The result can be interpreted as an array of pixels, each containing a full fluorescence decay curve in a large number of time channels.
+The result is equivalent to an array of pixels, each containing a full fluorescence decay curve in a large number of time channels.

 TCSPC FLIM delivers a near-ideal photon efficiency, excellent time resolution, and is independent of the speed of the scanner.
 The general features are the same as for classic TCSPC.
 The signal-to-noise ratio depends only on the number of recorded photons, i.e. on the total acquisition time and the photon rate available from the sample.
 The time resolution depends on the laser pulse width and the transit-time-spreead of the detector.
 With fast hybrid detectors an IRF width of less than 20 ps (fwhm) is reached.
 Another important feature is the large number of time channels into which the decay data are resolved.
 In combination with the high time resolution, this allows the decay functions to be resolved into several decay components, with characteristic lifetimes and amplitudes.
 Even decay components that are normally hidden within the IRF can be determined.
 In life-science applications these parameters are often more important than the apparent ‘lifetime’ of the net decay function.